Table of Contents

-Operative therapy is the therapy of choice in the FIGO stages IB-IIB.
-Radical hysterectomy (abdominal radical surgery) is used as standard.
+Operative therapy is the therapy of choice in FIGO stages IB-IIB.
+Radical hysterectomy (abdominal radical surgery) is the standard.

-Depending on the present tumor findings, a different radicality of the operation is to be sought.
-According to Piver et al., there are the following stages:
+Depending on the tumor findings, different grades of radical surgery are indicated.
+According to Piver et al., the following procedures are performed:

-The removal of the uterus with parametrium and vaginal cuff through pelvic lymphadenectomy is called Wertheim-Meigs operation and is most frequently performed in Germany.
-In pelvic lymph nodes and larger carcinomas, which are positive at frozen sections, para-aortic lymphadenectomy should be performed.
+The removal of the uterus with parametrium and vaginal cuff through pelvic lymphadenectomy is known as Wertheim-Meigs operation.
+In positive pelvic lymph nodes and larger carcinomas, that are margin positive on the frozen section, para-aortic lymphadenectomy is performed.

-If a squamous cell carcinoma is present, the removal of the adnexa is not necessary for premenopausal women.
-In the case of adenocarcinoma, however, this should be considered.
-The reason is the higher metastasis probability.
+In the case of squamous cell carcinoma, the removal of adnexa is not necessary for premenopausal women.
+In the case of adenocarcinoma, however, it should be considered because of the higher risk of metastasis.

-After a radical hysterectomy, the occurrence of the following complications is possible: fistulae (bladder-vagina, ureter-vagina), lymphedema, lymphoceles, bladder emptying disorders, and ureteral stenoses.
+Radical hysterectomy may be associated with the risk of following complications: fistulae (bladder-vagina, ureter-vagina), lymphedema, lymphoceles, bladder emptying disorders, and ureteral stenosis.